oosie007/oozly/README.md

-# Oozly
+# One Month Rails

-This is the sample application,  for building on the one month rails concepts.
+This is the sample application, Pinteresting for
 [*One Month Rails*](http://onemonthrails.com)
+Pint Git